 On the biggest high tides each month, witness the world-famous Snettisham spectacular.
 Many tens of thousands of wading birds take to the air as the incoming tide pushes them off the vast mudflats.
 Keep your eyes on the skies as the swallows and martins of summer depart southwards and the first thrushes and wildfowl arrive from the north.
 Enjoy some fantastic autumn sunsets over The Wash by taking an early evening stroll along the beach.

 - 20 minutes drive away

 See hundreds of birds resting on the reserve as they migrate south from the Arctic.
 Look out for V-shaped squadrons of pink-footed geese arriving from Iceland and Greenland.
 As daylight hours shorten, enjoy the browns, golds and oranges of our autumnal landscapes.

-Seal safaris and coastal trips,10 minute drive away, two famous amphibious vessels, the Wash Monsters.
+Two famous amphibious vessels, The Wash Monsters.
 Departing from the central in Hunstanton, each tour provides a truly fascinating and fun way of discovering the local seal population, coastal areas with panoramic views as well as learning of local history and fascinating legends around The Wash.